Symptoms, causes, and treatments for

 However, if you’re not sick but still experiencing a headache you may be able to blame environmental changes.
 For example, tension headaches can appear from excess strain of the neck and shoulder muscles, brought on by bad posture at your computer or poor sleeping positions.
 Environmental factors include eye strain from computer work, not eating enough throughout the day, pollution, bothersome lighting (think flickering fluorescent lights), and cigarette smoke.

 The underlying cause of migraines isn’t fully understood known.
 They could be caused by family genetics.
 Some people trigger a migraine through exercise, eating certain foods, or during a menstrual cycle.
 Most sufferers have to learn how to manage a migraine, say by reducing light exposure if they’re sensitive during an episode, than using any foolproof prevention methods.

 Even though most headaches aren’t indicative of a serious underlying medical condition, you should seek immediate medical attention if you have a headache and any of these additional symptoms:

-Likewise, if you experience headaches more frequently than normal, or your pain worsens with each new headache – even without additional severe symptoms – you should talk to a doctor and determine if there’s a more serious condition causing the changes.
+Likewise, if you experience headaches more often than normal—or if your pain worsens with each new headache, even without additional severe symptoms—you should talk to a doctor.
+They can help you determine if there’s a more serious condition causing the changes.

 Consider these tips to help prevent headaches: